-There are three key factors to consider when estimating MT savings.
+Three key factors must be considered when estimating MT savings.
 The first is the Total Market Savings that result from the entire market adoption of energy efficiency products or services.
-The second is the Natural Market Baseline, which is an estimate of the market as if there were no utility funded energy efficiency activity.
+The second is the Natural Market Baseline, which is a forward-looking estimate of the market in the absence of any utility-funded energy efficiency activities.
 Figure 2 illustrates these two factors.
-The third is the removal of savings specifically tied to RA programs operating in the same market to prevent double counting.
-After all three factors are considered, then MT savings are typically allocated to individual service territories.